-Michelle M. Jacob (Yakama) is an Associate Professor of Ethnic Studies and affiliate faculty of Sociology at the University of San Diego, where she teaches courses in American Indian studies and comparative ethnic studies.
+Michelle M. Jacob, PhD, is Associate Professor of Indigenous Studies and Director of the Sapsik’ʷałá (Teacher) Education Program in the Department of Education Studies at the University of Oregon.
 Her work has been published in several journals, including Wicazo Sa Review, Social Justice, Societies Without Borders, International Feminist Journal of Politics, American Behavioral Scientist and interdisciplinary anthologies.
 She engages in scholarly and activist work that seeks to understand and work toward a holistic sense of health and well-being within indigenous communities.
 Her work has been funded by the Ford Foundation, American Sociological Association, National Institute of Mental Health, National Cancer Institute, National Institute on Aging, and University of San Diego Faculty Research Grants.
-She is currently working on a book project that analyzes models of grassroots activism on the Yakama Reservation to articulate a theory of indigenous social change.
+Her first book, Yakama Rising, analyzes models of grassroots activism on the Yakama Reservation to articulate a theory of indigenous social change.

 Elaine Phillips recently completed concurrent master’s degrees in Community and Regional Planning, and Conflict and Dispute Resolution at the University of Oregon.
 She returned to graduate school after starting a successful career in development and nonprofit management because she wanted to have a greater impact on how communities direct change.
 Inspired by her student work with NILI, Elaine joined the staff this summer to help find resources that will ensure Native languages are passed on to tribal members and their children.
 Elaine believes that language is the foundation of culture and identity and that protecting them is critical to promoting the vitality of the tribes.
 Elaine brings formal training, experience and certificates in mediation, facilitation, collaborative governance and nonprofit management to NILI.